thomshib/alexa-controlled-smart-home-lab/Exercise7/readme.md

-# Exercise 7 - Connecting Alexa Skill to AWS IoT

-### Creating AWS Lambda Function
+# Exercise 7 - Creating an AWS Lambda Function Endpoint

 Next step is to create an AWS Lambda function which will be invoked by the Alexa skill and will act as a bridge between Skill and AWS IoT.
 The message passed by the Alexa invocation to the Lambda function will be validated against a list of allowed actions and further sent to the Thing we created in the above step.